 Overview

-Cohen Milstein was appointed Co-Lead Counsel of a proposed class of End-Payor Plaintiffs on July 31, 2012 and Sharon K. Robertson, of Cohen Milstein, appointed Co-Lead Counsel on April 3, 2017 (ECF No. 647).
+Cohen Milstein was appointed Co-Lead Counsel of a proposed class of End-Payor Plaintiffs on July 31, 2012 and Sharon K. Robertson, of Cohen Milstein, was appointed Co-Lead Counsel on April 3, 2017 (ECF No. 647).

 In July 2017, Law360 recognized In re: Lipitor Antitrust Litigation, as one of the biggest competition cases of the year to watch.